By Trae Jacobs,

 How To Set Up a Google Home Hub

-- Find a place for the device
+- Find a suitable location for the device

 - Plug in your Google Home Hub